“I would love to start a business but I do not know where to start.”

 Don’t 1: Don’t be blinded by the idea

 All new entrepreneurs believe in their own idea.
 While such a belief helps you stay motivated to achieve your goal, it can hurt you too.
 A new entrepreneur has a high tendency to fall victim to the confirmation bias.
+Moreover, your idea is worthless without good execution.

 In simple words, confirmation bias is the tendency to only accept information which matches our belief and ignore/contradict any facts which go against our belief.